langleythomas/Software-Development-Notes/notes/Upskilling-Notes.md

   higher).
   [Quantified Code: The Little Book of Python Anti-Patterns][quantified-code-the-little-book-of-python-anti-patterns]

-- The code below demonstrates the old syntax of dict initialization.
+- The code below demonstrates the old syntax of dict initialisation.
 Although there is nothing syntactically wrong with this code, it is somewhat hard to read.
   [Quantified Code: The Little Book of Python Anti-Patterns][quantified-code-the-little-book-of-python-anti-patterns]